The modular Weyl-Kac character formula: The classification and construction of homogeneous -modules

+\begin{rmk} There is a theory of ${``\rm SL}_2(\Bbbk)$-strings{\rm "} for algebraic groups.
+This theory allows to inflate decomposition numbers and extension groups between standard modules for ${\rm SL}_2(\Bbbk)$ to calculate certain decomposition numbers and homomorphisms between standard modules for arbitrary algebraic groups (see \cite[Part II, 5.21 (2)]{Jan03} and \cite[Introduction]{MR1324539} for decomposition numbers and extension groups respectively).
+One can use the equivalence between algebraic groups and anti-spherical Hecke categories from \cite{BR} in order to translate these statements to the setting of $\mathcal{H}_{P\backslash W}$-modules (in the case that $P$ is the maximal parabolic of an affine Weyl group $W$).
+Thus one can use \cref{potrpotrptor} to provide many examples of simple $\mathcal{H}_{P\backslash W}$-modules which do not admit BGG resolutions.
+We do not go into further details here. \end{rmk}

-where $S(\lambda)$ is the Specht module and $D(\mu)$ is the simple head for $\lambda,\mu$ partitions (the latter $p$-regular) of $np^2+p$.
-This example was already known to Gordon James in \cite[24.5 Examples]{James} for $p=2$ and the general case is similar.
-In particular, the rephrased claim follows immediately from \cite[24.4 Theorem]{James} and \cite[24.15 Theorem]{James}. \end{rmk}
+\begin{rmk} Through the isomorphism of \cite{cell4us2}, we can rephrase the above as a question concerning decomposition numbers and homomorphisms for the symmetric group $\mathfrak{S}_{np^2+p}$ in characteristic $p>2$.
+We let $S(\lambda)$ denote the Specht module and $D(\mu)$ is the simple head for $\lambda,\mu$ partitions (the latter $p$-regular).
+We have that $ [S( np^2,p): D(np^2+p) ] = 1, $ however $ D({np^2+p} )$ is not in the image of any homomorphism $ \Hom_{\Bbbk\mathfrak{S}_{np^2+p}}(S(\lambda) ,S(np^2,p) ))$.
+This example was already known to Gordon James in \cite[24.5 Examples]{James} for $p=2$ and the general case is similar, see \cite[24.4 Theorem]{James} and \cite[24.15 Theorem]{James}.
+For $p$ arbitrary, the full submodule structures of Specht modules labelled by 2-part partitions were determined in \cite{MR2025550}. \end{rmk}

+\begin{Acknowledgements*} We would like to thank George Lusztig and Stephen Donkin for their helpful comments.
+We would also like to thank the anonymous referees for their detailed reading of the paper and their helpful suggestions.
+The authors are grateful for funding from EPSRC grant EP/V00090X/1, the Royal Commission for the Exhibition of 1851, and European Research Council grant No.~677147, respectively.